 - Dogs on high fat diet as opposed to high fiber diet

-Some of the symptoms of this disease in dogs are very similar to the symptoms people experience.
+Some of Diabetes in dogs symptoms are very similar to the symptoms people experience.

 How Can I Help My Dog?